rfo909/CFT/README.md

 The documentation is extensive, and kept up-to-date.

-There also is a Youtube tutorial, plus another playlist with shorter "howto"-videos.
+There also is a Youtube tutorial, plus another playlist with shorter "howto"-videos, for solutions to specific tasks.

 ## Colon commands